ssidharths/ssidharths/README.md

 ### Hi there!
 I'm Sidharth<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="26px">
 ### About Me
-- An SWE
+- An SWE🧑‍💻
-- A passionate coder🧑‍💻
 - Constant learner✍️
-- Loves solving problems.
+- Loves solving problems and sharing ideas.
 ### What I am upto?🎯
 In a journey where I can solve real world engineering problems with my technical skills that I'm currently acquiring.
 ### Interests